shadow-robot/robot_blockly/README.md

 The 'Function' dropdown allows you to select the function that you wish to save.
 Once 'Save' has been selected, a Javascript file will be downloaded.
-This file should be added to your block repository toolbox directory where the existing category Javascript files reside. catkin_make should then be run to rebuild blocks_uncompressed.js.
+This file should be added to your block repository toolbox directory where the existing category Javascript files reside. catkin_make clean and then catkin_make should be run to rebuild blocks_uncompressed.js.

 #### Dynamic data loading from server
 Sometimes it is convenient to load data from the server for a component.